tryolabs/norfair/README.md

 pip install norfair[metrics]  # Supports running MOT metrics evaluation pip install norfair[metrics,video]  # Everything included
 ```

+If the needed dependencies are already present in the system, installing the pure python version of Norfair is enough for enabling the extra features.
+This is particuarly useful for embedded devices, where installing compiled dependencies can be difficult.

 ## How it works